-Table 1-5 Booting an Operating System for the First Time
+Table 1-5 Booting the Operating System for the First Time

-Condition Reference If you have not booted Factory Installed Software See the Factory Installed Software (FIS) document that came with your system.
+Condition Reference If you have not booted Factory Installed Software See the Factory Installed Software (FIS) document that came with your DEC OSF/1 or OpenVMS system.
 If your operating system was not factory installed, and you have not loaded or booted the operating system See the installation document that came with your operating system.
+Windows NT systems come with installation and release notes.
+Be sure to read them before installing Windows NT.